 The association of merle coloration and deafness is well established.

 Veterinary studies have been conducted on merle dogs since 1971.
 Studies on the eyes of these dogs have revealed the following results.
-All the normal mm dogs were devoid of eye anomalies while all the MM animals had a series of eye defects.
+All the normal mm dogs were devoid of eye anomalies while all the MM animals had a series of eye problems.

-These included the absence of the tapetum lucidum, lack of retinal pigment, a rudimentary lens, microphthalmia, microcornea, microcoria and other more minor conditions.
+These included the absence of the tapetum lucidum, lack of retinal pigment, a rudimentary lens, microphthalmia, microcornea, microcoria, and other minor conditions.
 Mm cases also had similar eye problems although less severe in most instances.